Getafe CF B: History

 Getafe B was founded at the same time as the first team, in 1983, reaching the fourth division for the first time 11 years later and being relegated after just one season.
 In 1998 it returned again to the category, lasting three years and never finishing in higher than the 14th position.

 In the 2004–05 campaign, as the main squad first appeared in La Liga, the reserves returned to the fourth level, going on to stabilize in that division in the following years.
 In 2010, after two unsuccessful playoff visits, the club promoted to level three for the first time ever.
 In the first season there the club reached 7th position among 20 teams.
 The 2011-12 season was slightly worse, as Getafe B finished in the 8th position.
 In the 2018-19 season Getafe B became the champion of the Tercera División, Group 7.
-The beginning of the season in Segunda División B was difficult, as the club won just 4 from the first 14 games.
+The start of the season in Segunda División B posed challenges for the club, with only 4 victories in the first 14 games.